cambialens/lens-api-doc/response.md

                     ]
                 }
             ],
-            "title": "Design features of the Diabetes and Periodontal Therapy Trial (DPTT): A multicenter randomized single-masked clinical trial testing the effect of nonsurgical periodontal therapy on glycosylated hemoglobin (HbA1c) levels in subjects with type 2 diabetes and chronic periodontitis ☆☆", "volume": "36",
+            "title": "Design features of the Diabetes and Periodontal Therapy Trial (DPTT): A multicenter randomized single-masked clinical trial testing the effect of nonsurgical periodontal therapy on glycosylated hemoglobin (HbA1c) levels in subjects with type 2 diabetes and chronic periodontitis", "volume": "36",
             "issue": "2",
             "languages": [